Philippines clears roads, counts cost, as quake deaths reach 158

-LOBOC, Philippines (Reuters) - The Philippines started to clear roads blocked by debris on Thursday as it reckoned up the cost of this week’s powerful earthquake, with the death toll rising to at least 158.
+LOBOC, Philippines, Oct 17 (Reuters) - The Philippines started to clear roads blocked by debris on Thursday as it reckoned up the cost of this week’s powerful earthquake, with the death toll rising to at least 158.

 Tens of thousands of residents of Bohol island, which took the brunt of Tuesday’s 7.2 magnitude quake, remained living outdoors, for fear of aftershocks bringing down damaged homes.